morucci/repoxplorer/README.md

-# RepoXplorer - Statistics explorer for Git repositories
+# RepoXplorer - Stats explorer for Git repositories

 - **Demo instance**: [demo](https://repoxplorer-demo.okombu.com).
 - **Last release**: [1.3.1](https://github.com/morucci/repoxplorer/releases/tag/1.3.1).

-RepoXplorer provides a web UI and a REST API to browse statistics about:
+RepoXplorer provides a web UI and a REST API to browse git stats such as:

 - projects (composed of one or multiple repositories)
 - contributors